 I realized, even if I didn’t travel, I’d still have these loans because entry-level jobs these days just don’t pay enough to drastically shorten the ten-year loan repayment plans I and so many Americans face today.

-Do you have any tips for traveling with student loans, or paying them off early?
+Do you have any tips for traveling with student loan debt, or paying them off early?